theochem/chemtools/doc/usr_doc_quick_start.rst

 ###########

 ChemTools is a package for interpreting the outputs of molecular quantum chemistry calculations.

-So in order to use it, you should first perform an electronic structure calculation on your system(s) of interest using either `HORTON <http://theochem.github.io/horton/2.0.0/user_estruct.html>`_ or your software of interest generating an output file supported by ChemTools.
-Data file formats currently supported are:
+To use Chemtools, you should first perform an electronic structure calculation on your system(s) of interest either by using `HORTON <http://theochem.github.io/horton/2.0.0/user_estruct.html>`_ or by using your preferred software package to generate an output file in a format that is supported by ChemTools.
+Currently supported data file formats are:

  ..
 TODO::
     Table of data file formats supported or a link where this information is provided.